We Need The Bitcoin Foundation

 I follow a lot of standards to give the user the best experience possible.
-(I"m experimenting with the writing.)
+(I'm experimenting with the writing.)
 I also follow those standards to make sure any social network or search engine understands how to traverse and work with my site.

 The Bitcoin Foundation wants to do this for bitcoin.
 They want to make sure it works for as many people and as many businesses as possible.

-They don"t want to regulate it for taxes or anything else.
-That"s not their job.
-That"s the government's job.
+They don't want to regulate it for taxes or anything else.
+That's not their job.
+That's the government's job.

-I don"t think the government should exist, but the foundation has nothing to do with government action or policy.
+I don't think the government should exist, but the foundation has nothing to do with government action or policy.

 Standardization Means Adaptation

-Cody Wilson"s made up "site" is embarrassing.
+Cody Wilson's made up "site" is embarrassing.
 First, because everything written on it reads as a bratty temper tantrum.
-Second, because he seems ignorant of what"s going on.
+Second, because he seems ignorant of what's going on.

 Bitcoin will see standardization; it has to.
 If not, international organizations will never adopt it.

 People will never see it as a currency.
 Instead, they will always see it as a token that some sites accept as a novelty and immediately convert into dollars.
-People will always think of bitcoin prices as a dollar amount instead of as a currency in of itself.
+People will always think of bitcoin prices as a dollar amount instead of as a currency in and of itself.